-Finding a spot to float about and enjoy a perfect Chicago summer afternoon isn’t tough with all the beautiful city beaches and community pools.
+When the summertime heat is at its max, finding a spot to float about isn’t tough with all the beautiful city beaches and community pools.
 However, sometimes a change of scenery is in order.
 Better yet, something a bit rugged or off the beaten path.
 We’re sharing our favorite swimming holes, from the manmade to the naturally wonderful, including some that might have you pitching a tent and setting up camp.

 Harold Hall Quarry Beach